Alexander-Werlen/NerdleGame-solver/README.md

 # NerdleGame-Solver
-Using [information theory](https://en.wikipedia.org/wiki/Information_theory) we can find the best guess to make at any point.
+Using [information theory](https://en.wikipedia.org/wiki/Information_theory) we can find the best guess to make at any point in the [game](https://nerdlegame.com/).
 This repository stores the code needed to generate necessary data and the algorithm that solves the game using such data.

 ## How to solve the game
 We want to **minimize the amount of tries** made to guess the equation.
 Therefore, with each guess, we should try to reduce as much as possible the amount of remaining equations that could be the answer.